 Committed Fund Balance - portion of fund balance that can only be used for specific purposes imposed by majority vote by quorum of the Jonesville Tourism Development Authority's governing body (highest level of decision-making authority).
 The governing body can, by adoption of an ordinance prior to the end of the fiscal year, commit fund balance.
 Once adopted, the limitation imposed by the ordinance remains in place until a similar action is taken (the adoption of another ordinance) to remove to revise the limitation.

-Assigned Fund Balance - portion of fund balance that the Jonesville Tourism Development Authority intends to use for specific purposes.
+Assigned Fund Balance - portion of fund balance that the Authority intends to use for specific purposes.

-Unassigned Fund Balance - the portion of fund balance that has not been restricted, committed, or specific purposes of other funds
+Unassigned Fund Balance - the portion of fund balance that has not been restricted, committed, or assigned to specific purposes or other funds.